Marquard Wocher: Professional career

 He created the seals for the Helvetic Republic in 1798.
 Initially mainly known for his portraits and miniatures, Wocher began to release sketches of the city of Thun in 1804.
 In 1809 he built a tower in which he began painting the panorama.
 It had 14 sides, had a height of about 19.5 meters and a diameter of 13.5.
 Between 1809 and 1814 he painted the panorama on a canvas of 7.40 meters height and about 38 meters breadth.
 The painting depicts the city of Thun, the mountain range of Stockhorn, further the Niesen, Blüemlisalp, Jungfrau and a part of Lake Thun.
 In 1814 Wocher announced the inauguration of the panorama and invited the public.
-The panorama was visited by guets from all countries in Europe, but also countries from America.
+The panorama was visited by guests from all countries in Europe, but also countries from America.
 Prominent visitors were Empress Marie Louise or the Grand Duke Michael of Russia.
 But the maintenance of the panorama was expensive and Wocher was also not able to sell it until he died.

 Since 1961 the Panorama is accessible again in the Schadau-Park at the shores of Lake Thun.